 Career Path in High Demand

 As air travel becomes increasingly popular, the need for aviation mechanics continues to rise.
-In fact, Boeing estimates that the aviation industry will need 754,000 new aircraft technicians over the next 20 years.
+In fact, the Bureau of Labor Statistics indicates that the aviation industry is growing 11 percent by 2030, which is faster than average for all occupations.

 You don’t need to spend four years in college to become an aviation mechanic.
 Through some of our partner schools, you can complete your training and be career-ready in as few as 22 months!